biophotlumin/mint/docs/source/user_guide.rst

 The following transport parameters are extracted and analyzed from each trajectory.

-* **Pausing time** : Time, in seconds, that the feature spent in STOP phases.
+* **Pausing time** : Time, in seconds, that the particle spent in STOP phases.
-* **Pausing frequency** : Frequency at which the feature paused, in number of events per minute.
+* **Pausing frequency** : Frequency at which the particle paused, in number of events per minute.
-* **Curvilign velocity** : Also known as segmental velocity, the speed of the feature in µm/s.
+* **Curvilign velocity** : Also known as segmental velocity, the speed of the particle in µm/s.
-* **Processivity** : Time, in seconds, that the feature spent in GO phases.
+* **Processivity** : Time, in seconds, that the particle spent in GO phases.
 * **Run length** : Length, in µm, travelled during GO phases.
 * **Diagonal size** : Overall length of the trajectory.
-* **Fraction of time paused** : Fraction of the time that the feature spent paused.
+* **Fraction of time paused** : Fraction of the time that the particle spent paused.
 *
   **Fraction of moving particles** : Ratio of moving particles to non-moving particles.